ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

  - the light speed in air ($c_a$) and in water ($c_w$).

 The problem which we are left with is to find an explicit expression for
 $ds(\phi)$.
-Note that this expression must goal presents two difficulties
+Note that this expression must fulfgoal presents two difficulties

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwMDk3NTUyXX0=
+eyJoaXN0b3J5IjpbOTE4NDU4MjAxXX0=
 -->